juveria1340/juveria1340/README.md

 instagram : juveria_irm

-### Thank you for visiting my portfolio!
+### :blush: Thank you for visiting my portfolio!
 Feel free to reach out for collaboration or freelance opportunities.